NeighbourSec/neighboursec.github.io/_posts/2024/2024-06-04-tryhackme-net-sec-challenge.md

 In this last question, we must perform an Nmap scan that goes undetected by the IDS to get the final flag.
 Sometimes, this challenge does not work from a local machine, it didn’t work on mine.
 Therefore, you may need to switch to an attackbox.

 ![Desktop View](Screenshot_20240605_212503.webp)
-_The challenge as it appears in a web browser_
+_The challenge as it appears in a web browser._

 Though scans performed with fragmented packets and other evasion techniques go undetected, only a null scan works and unveils the flag.